dfederschmidt/docker-pipenv-sample/README.md

 This is a minimal example of using pipenv to install dependencies for a containerized Python project.

-**If you're reading this on Github - the project is actively developed on [Gitlab](https://gitlab.com/dfederschmidt/docker-pipenv-sample) and only mirrored to Github.
-Please consider checking it out there instead.**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for fun.